idk4050/codepix/bank-api/README.md

 The `test` env files are meant to be used for quick testing, manual or automated.
 Databases are setup in memory and the program may behave differently than in `production`.

 In the `test` environment, the event store adapter requires a mongodb binary to run 'in memory'.
 After creating the `.env` file, you'll need to change the `ES_IN_MEMORY_BINARY_PATH` variable manually.
+The same applies to the store projection with the variable `SP_IN_MEMORY_BINARY_PATH`.

 ### Production environment